Last Updated on January 20, 2023

 What is the way to be relaxed in extremely hot temperatures?

 At first, there should be a good amount of airflow in your tent.
 You can bring a tent that holds windows and also reflective fabrics.
-However, most of the desert camping tents keep the heat and sunlight out.
+However, most desert camping tents block out desert heat, direct sunlight, and UV rays.

 How can I prevent the sand that coming in?

-Well, you will find some tent holds fabric that is protected from the sand and dust.
+Well, you will find some tent holds fabric that is protected from sand and dust penetration.
 You can go for that.
 Without it, a tent with mesh will also work fine.
 A solid tent is good too but you will face an airflow problem with them.

-Does the color on my tent really matter?
+Does the color of my tent really matter?